53v3n3d4/Zukan-Icon-Theme/docs/plugin.md

 ## Setting `zukan_listener_enabled`

-Option to not use the listener and `add_on_change`, so the files will not auto build under any circumstances.
+Option to not use the listener and `add_on_change`, so the icon files will not auto build under any circumstances.

 Any change needed, will have to do manually through Commands, to build files.
 The Commands are:
 - Install/Delete Preferences